 - Where are you going?
 Policy prices can differ radically depending on whether you're heading for a war zone or angling for a tan on the sand.

-- What will you do once you're there?
-A gentle trek with a tour group is far less risky, from an insurer's point of view, than skydiving or bungee jumping, and your policy will be priced accordingly.
+- What kind of trip are you taking?
+A gentle trek with a tour group is far less risky, from an insurer's point of view, than base jumping or bungee jumping, and your policy will be priced accordingly.